NickLojas/TodoList/README.md

 ## Usage
 1. First clone the repo,
-2. (Optional) then replace the placeholder security.htm file with your own,
-3. then in a terminal in the repository directory run
+2. then in a terminal in the repository directory run
 ```
 $ npm run full-install